 Actual fraud.
 Actual fraud occurs when the debtor (the person who filed bankruptcy) used the credit card with the intent to defraud the credit card company.
 For example, when a debtor knowingly runs up the balance on the credit card shortly before bankruptcy with no intention of repaying the charges.
 Actual fraud requires presenting evidence.
 While it isn't that hard to do, an easier way of proving fraud exists—the creditor can rely on "constructive fraud."

-In bankruptcy, fraud is presumed when the debtor uses a credit card to make luxury purchases of $600 or more during the 90-day period before the bankruptcy filing.
-This means that if you use your credit card to buy $600 or more of luxury goods or services within the 90 days before the date you file bankruptcy, the creditor can sue for nondischargeability based on constructive fraud.
-Because the purchases are presumed fraudulent, the burden is on you to show that they are not.
+Constructive fraud.
+The debtor doesn't have to intend to commit fraud in this case.
+All that's needed is for the debtor to engage in a particular act.
+If the debtor does so, fraud is implied or construed.
+Specifically, fraud is presumed when a debtor uses a credit card to make luxury purchases of $725 or more during the 90 days before the bankruptcy filing.
+So if you use your credit card to buy $725 or more of luxury goods or services within that period, the creditor can sue for nondischargeability based on constructive fraud.
+If you lose, the court will enter a judgment declaring the debt nondischargeable.

 Any goods or services that are not reasonably necessary for the maintenance and support of you and your dependents are considered luxury goods and services.
 Fur coats, jewelry, home decor, makeup, hair products, manicures, plane tickets, salon services, alcohol, and electronics are just a few of the items and services considered luxury purchases under bankruptcy law.

 Suppose you make a luxury purchase within 90 days before filing for bankruptcy.
 In that case, the credit card company might sue you under a theory of presumptive fraud.
 In that case, you'll need to prove the purchases were reasonably necessary for your maintenance and support.